TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     /**
      * Creates a new page with a given name.
      *
-     * @param string $pageName THe name of the page which should be created.
+     * @param string $pageName The name of the page which should be created.
      * @TYPO3\CMS\Extbase\Annotation\Validate("MyVendor\MyExtension\Domain\Validator\PageNameValidator", param="pageName")
      */
-    public function createPageAction($pageName): ResponseInterface
+    public function createPageAction(string $pageName): ResponseInterface
     {
         // ...
     }